luiscoco/Java_21-Main-features-samples/README.md

 **Simplified Code**: Code written with virtual threads often looks synchronous even though it's asynchronous – fewer callbacks and complex threading logic make the code easier to write and reason about

+**Key Concepts**

+**Creation**: You start them using Thread.startVirtualThread()

+**Schedulers**: The Java runtime automatically schedules virtual threads onto a small pool of operating system threads (often called carrier threads)

+**Blocking**: When a virtual thread performs a blocking operation (like file or network I/O), the runtime can "park" the virtual thread and run others, rather than blocking the entire carrier thread

+**Important Notes**

+**Not for Everything**: Virtual threads are mainly beneficial for I/O-bound workloads.
+CPU-intensive tasks still might be better suited for traditional threads

+**Benefits in a Nutshell**

+Virtual threads enable you to write Java applications that:

+Handle many more concurrent connections/requests with a smaller resource footprint

+Can maintain cleaner, more synchronous-looking code, especially in scenarios with network or file I/O

 **Basic Execution**:

 ```java